Skip to main content

 Installing a toilet flange or relocating a toilet flange in a concrete slab requires extra consideration.
 Installation is more labour intensive than on other floors, so allow additional time and cost for installation.
 It’s much better to plan plumbing stack and toilet locations before the slab is poured.

-Ceiling heating vents do nothing but blow hot air onto your head which quickly travels back up to the ceiling to warm the plaster.
+Ceiling heating vents do nothing but blow hot air onto your head.
+That hot air quickly travels back up to the ceiling to warm the plaster.
 We’re sure it’s nice and toasty up there, but the rest of the room remains cold.
 This is even more important in lower levels which are already naturally the coldest place in the home.
 The idea is to create a circle of air where hot air is released at the base of a wall and cold air is returned to the furnace to be recirculated.
 It’s energy-efficient and will help you to stay cozy all winter long.

 These are just a few of the considerations that should be given when dreaming up your basement renovation.
 As always, these are general suggestions.
 A professional designer will dive deep into what makes you tick and how best to arrange your basement to serve how you live.
 When you’re ready to create a luxurious and cozy lower level, let’s talk.